 Fiberglass insulation sheets are another great way to stop air from escaping or getting into the sunroom.
-Fiberglass does not have the same R-value as a more robust material, but it can still help in improving the efficiency of single-pane glass.
+Fiberglass does not have the same R-value as a more robust material, but it can still help in improving the efficiency of the single-pane glass.

 Install a Ceiling Fan

 Ceiling fans might seem counterintuitive because they cannot heat your sunroom during winters.
 But these can help by re-circulating warm air that is risen to the ceiling back down to the livable part of your sunroom.

 Heavy curtains or drapes made of insulated material help in keeping the cold air out and warm air inside.
 Just open them during the day and take advantage of the radiant heat, then close them at sunset to trap them in the sunroom.